dsnair/GCP/speech/README.md

        * '**Allow full access to all Cloud APIs**' under 'Access scopes'
    2. [Connect to your VM instance](https://cloud.google.com/compute/docs/quickstart-linux#connect_to_your_instance)

 (`vm-setup.sh` creates a VM instance named `instance-1` with the configurations stated above.
-Execute this bash script as follows:
+Execute this bash script on cloud shell as follows:
 ```shell
 $ chmod +x vm-setup.sh
 $ ./vm-setup.sh